Dubai: Man jailed, fined Dh100,000 for driving under influence of drugs

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The authorities prevented him from transferring or depositing any money to others, either personally or through others, except with the permission of the UAE Central Bank in coordination with the Ministry of Interior for a period of two years after the completion of the sentence.
+The authorities prohibited him from transferring or depositing any money to others, either personally or through someone else, without the permission of the UAE Central Bank in coordination with the Ministry of Interior for a period of two years after the completion of the sentence.

-Counselor Salah Bu Farousha Al Falasi, Senior Advocate General and Head of the Traffic Prosecution, called on all vehicle drivers to refrain from driving a vehicle under the influence of narcotics and to abide by traffic laws and regulations, to ensure traffic safety for all road users in the Emirate of Dubai.
+Counselor Salah Bu Farousha Al Falasi, senior advocate general and head of the traffic prosecution, called on all vehicle drivers to refrain from driving under the influence of narcotics and to abide by traffic laws and regulations to ensure traffic safety for all road users in Dubai.

+The UAE has a strict law against motorists caught driving under the influence of drugs and or alcohol.
+They will have their licence suspended for one year, starting from the day of the verdict, while the court decides the fine and/or jail term.

+Driving a vehicle with expired driving licence or with an expired registration can invite Dh500 fine in the UAE.
+The defaulter can be slapped with four blank points and the offence can also result in vehicle being confiscated

 ALSO READ: